aohua/react-simple-starter-kit/README.md

 ```
 ## Global css settings

-All the css global variables should be located in side app/settings.css
+All the css global variables should be located inside app/settings.css

 And import it in other components and containers.